Andrew-code2020/MS2/README.md

 ##### Content

 - The content was constructed by the student with inspiration from their experience as an Irish citizen for the past 31 years.
-- The holiday destainations and the markers they hold on the map are real.
+- The holiday destinations and the markers they hold on the map are real.
 The price to stay there is completely made up as are the activities.
 - Holiday in Ireland is designed to be fictional and the business does not exist.

 ##### Media

+- The Landing Page Hero Image is a photo from the students personal photo collection
 - The photos used in this site were obtained from pexels.com
   - These photos are placed in the website on the following pages;
-    - Landing Page Hero Image
     - Learn about Ireland page
     - Explore Ireland page